TobiFank/HandScript/README.md

 ```

 ## License
+This project is licensed under a Custom Non-Commercial, Contribution-Based License.

+### Key Points:
+- **Private, non-commercial use** of this tool is permitted.
+- **Modifications or enhancements** must be contributed to this project (e.g., through pull requests) to be approved by the project maintainer.
+- **Commercial use** and creating derivative works for redistribution outside of this project are prohibited.

+For full details, please refer to the [LICENSE](LICENSE) file.

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-The following components are licensed under different terms:
+### The following components are licensed under different terms:
 - [fhswf/TrOCR_german_handwritten](https://huggingface.co/fhswf/TrOCR_german_handwritten) is licensed under the Academic Free License 3.0.
 See [link](https://huggingface.co/fhswf/TrOCR_german_handwritten/tree/main).
 - [microsoft/trocr-large-handwritten](https://huggingface.co/microsoft/trocr-large-handwritten) is licensed under the MIT License.
 See [link](https://github.com/microsoft/unilm/blob/master/LICENSE).

 For more details, refer to the included license files and documentation.

 ## Acknowledgments